 ANCA = Annual Nutrient Cycling Assessment (NL: KringLoopWijzer or KLW).
 Carbon = Total greenhouse gas emissions caused by an individual, event, organization, or Footprint product, expressed in carbon dioxide equivalents.
-CDKLW = Central Database KringLoopWijzer; database where data of Dutch dairy farmers is centrally collected.
-CH 4 = Methane; a greenhouse gas CO 2 = Carbon dioxide; a greenhouse gas N 2 O = Nitrous oxide; a greenhouse gas CO 2 -eq. = Carbon dioxide equivalents: a measure used to compare the emissions from various greenhouse gases based on their global warming potential Farm Specific Carbon Footprint = Greenhouse gas emission per kg fat and protein corrected milk (gram CO_2/kg FPCM), calculated with farm specific data.
+CDKLW = centrally collected.
+CH 4 = ricanancy a greeninease gas CO 2 = Carbon dioxide; a greenhouse gas N_2O = Thirds skide, a greenhease gas CO 2 -eq. = Carbon dioxide equivalents: a measure used to compare the emissions from various greenhouse gases based on their global warming potential Farm Specific Carbon Footprint = Greenhouse gas emission per kg fat and protein corrected milk (gram CO_2/kg FPCM), calculated with farm specific data.
 FPCM = Fat and Protein Corrected Milk; a unit to account for variability of milk composition.
 Greenhouse gas = Any of the atmospheric gases that contribute to the greenhouse effect by absorbing infrared radiation produced by solar warming of the Earth's surface.
-GWP = Global Warming Potential: a relative measure of how much heat a greenhouse gas traps in the atmosphere.
+GWP = Global Warming Potential: a relative measure of how much heat a greenhouse gather traps in the atmosphere.
 IDF = International Dairy Federation: IDF is the leading source of scientific and technical expertise for all stakeholders of the dairy chain.
-Since 1903, IDF's network of dairy experts has provided a mechanism for the dairy sector to reach global consensus on how to help feed the world with safe and sustainable dairy products.
-KLW = KringLoopWijzer (EN: annual nutrient cycling assessment or ANCA); a tool to calculate a farm-specific nutrient balance.
+Since 1903, IDF's network of dairy experts has provided a mechanism for the dairy sector to reach global consensus on how to help feed the world with safe and sustainable dairy products KLW = KringLoopWijzer (EN: annual nutrient cycling assessment or ANCA); a tool to calculate a farm-specific nutrient balance.
 LCA = Life Cycle Assessment: an integral method that evaluates the environmental impact resulting from the entire life cycle of a product.
 PEF = Product Environmental Footprint: European Commission initiative to develop harmonized methodology for the calculation of the environmental footprint of products, based on transparent methodology.
 PEFCR = Product Environmental Footprint Category Rules: definition of the rules and requirements for LCA-based environmental product declarations of a certain product category.
 WEcR = Wageningen Economic Research; social-economic research institute.
 Amongst others involved in annual sector report on average carbon footprint of Dutch raw milk.
-WUR = Wageningen University and Research center; a university and research Centre the Netherlands that focusses specifically on the theme 'healthy food and living environment'.
+WUR = Wageningen University and Research center; a university and research Centre in the Netherlands that focusses specifically on the theme 'healthy food and living environment'.